NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 Extensions
 ==========

-Extend existing NWBFile structures only when absolutely necessary.
+Extend existing NWBFile structures only when necessary.
 Extensions are an essential mechanism to integrate data with NWB that is otherwise not supported.
 However, we here need to consider that there are certain costs associated with extensions, *e.g.*, cost of creating, supporting, documenting, and maintaining new extensions and effort for users to use and learn already-created extensions.